 “Awareness of environmental issues is the first step to their solution.
 We wish our citizens were more active.
-Thus, we offer them free of charge support of our experts and guidance through the often confusing network of responsibilities and decision-making procedures,” says Kirill Osin, director of Eco Mangystau.
+Thus, we offer them the free of charge support of our experts and guidance through the often confusing network of responsibilities and decision-making procedures,” says Kirill Osin, director of Eco Mangystau.

-“The smallest thing everyone of us can do is to take care of the environment of our street, our microdistrict or village.
+“The smallest thing every one of us can do is to take care of the environment of our street, our microdistrict or village.
 We will show the people how they can plant and grow trees in hostile climate and prepare their own compost to fertilize poor soil,” explains Julia Kalmykova from EcoMuseum Karaganda who came to share her experience.

 The Public Consultation Centre of Eco Mangystau is operating within the project “Enforcing citizens’ rights and public participation in decision making on environmental issues – practical implementation of Aarhus Convention in Mangystau”, aimed at strengthening civil society by improving the living conditions of residents in Mangystau region of Kazakhstan.
 Funding for project was provided by the European Union in the amount of EUR 336,120.